simonsobs/SOLikeT/guidelines.md

     `Theory` objects (current example of this is the `Foreground` object in `soliket.mflike`.)

-Development regarding **newlike** in the soliket repository should happen in a branch named `dev-newlike`.
+Development regarding **newlike** in the soliket repository should either happen in a branch named `dev-newlike`.
+Submit a pull request and request review to merge to master.